History of Microsoft: 1995–2007: Foray into the Web, Windows 95, Windows XP, and Xbox

 In 2002, Microsoft launched the .NET initiative, along with new versions of some of its development products, such as Microsoft Visual Studio.
 The initiative has been an entirely new development API for Windows programming, and included a new programming language, C#.
 Windows Server 2003 was launched, featuring enhanced administration abilities, such as new user interfaces to server tools.
 In 2004, the company released Windows XP Media Center Edition 2005, a version of Windows XP designed for multimedia abilities, and Windows XP Starter Edition, a version of Windows XP with a smaller feature set designed for entry-level consumers.
-However, Microsoft encountered more turmoil in March 2004 when antitrust legal action would be brought against it by the European Union for allegedly abusing its market dominance (see Microsoft Corp v Commission).
+However, Microsoft encountered more turmoil in March 2004 when antitrust legal action would be brought against it by the European Union for allegedly abusing its market dominance (see Microsoft Corp. v.
+Commission).
 Eventually Microsoft was fined €497 million (US$613 million), ordered to divulge certain protocols to competitors, and to produce a new version of its Windows XP platform—called Windows XP Home Edition N—that did not include its Windows Media Player.
 Microsoft was also ordered to produce separate packages of Windows after South Korea also landed a settlement against the company in 2005.
 It had to pay out US$32 million and produce more than one version of Windows for the country in the same vein as the European Union-one with Windows Media Player and Windows Messenger and one without the two programs.

 In guise of competing with other Internet Companies such as the search service Google, in 2005 Microsoft announced a new version of its MSN search service.
 Later, in 2006, the company launched Microsoft adCenter, a service that offers pay per click advertisements, in an effort to further develop their search marketing revenue.
 Soon afterward, Microsoft created the CodePlex collaborative development site for hosting open source projects.
 Activity grew quickly as developers from around the world began to participate, and by early 2007 commercial open source companies, such as Aras Corp. began to offer enterprise open source software exclusively on the Microsoft platform.

 On June 15, 2006, Bill Gates announced his plans for a two-year transition period out of a day-to-day role with Microsoft until July 31, 2008.
-After that date, Gates will continue in his role as the company's chairman, head of the board of directors and act as an adviser on key projects.
-His role as Chief Software Architect will be filled immediately by Ray Ozzie, the Chief Technical Officer of the company as of June 15, 2006.
+After that date, Gates would continue in his role as the company's chairman, remain head of the board of directors, and act as an adviser on key projects.
+His role as Chief Software Architect was filled immediately by Ray Ozzie, the company's Chief Technical Officer.
 Bill Gates stated "My announcement is not a retirement – it's a reordering of my priorities."